ludwig-ai/ludwig-docs/docs/configuration/features/binary_features.md

 ## Binary Output Features and Decoders

 Binary output features can be used when a binary classification needs to be performed or when the output is a single probability.
-There are two decoders available: `regressor` and `passthrough`.
+There is only one decoder available: `regressor`.

 Example binary output feature using default parameters: